 I used regular tape to keep it from unraveling but that wasn’t a smart choice as I found out during Halloween.
 It fell apart midway in the party.
-So I’d suggest you use duct tape.
+So I’d suggest you use duct tape instead.

 Now I had to fixade the tight holsters with the gun holsters.
-For that I cut to straight lines into the back of the cardboard pieces.
+For that I cut two straight lines into the back of the cardboard pieces.

-Here’s a crappy Iphone picture because I didn’t take a better one from this step.
+You can now just pull the fabric through the slits.
+Here’s a crappy Iphone picture because I didn’t take a better one from this the finished thigh holster.
 I’m terribly sorry…

 I did not want to buy an expensive wig so I opted for red hair spray paint for about 2,50 Euros.
 What a steal!
 I curled my hair over night with a technic I’m going to blog about at some point and than just used the whole can of spray paint.
 Here’s a candid shot of the party:

-The Black Widow costume was a total success and people even recognized the movie heroine I tried to represent.
+The Black Widow costume was a total success and people even recognized the movie heroine, Natalia Alianovna Romanova, I tried to represent.